-Interns at HealthServe will engage face to face with the (often times invisible) migrant worker community in Singapore, gaining a deeper understand of their challenges, aspirations, and dreams.
-The intern will be exposed to all areas of HealthServe’s work – from our medical clinic to our casework to our dormitory outreach work.
-The work culture here is very flexible and everyone supports one another’s work – interns must be flexible and be willing to lend a helping hand wherever necessary.
+Interns at HealthServe will engage face to face with the (often times invisible) migrant worker community in Singapore, gaining a deeper understanding of their challenges, aspirations, and dreams.
+The work culture here is supportive and integrated – interns must be flexible and be willing to lend a helping hand wherever necessary.

-Internship applications are accepted up to a maximum of 6 months in advance.
+- Internship applications are accepted up to a maximum of 6 months in advance.
 If you apply earlier your application will not be processed.

 Applicant must be 18 years of age or older at the start of the program

 Able to commit to the full working hours and period of the program.
 If you need to take leave during the internship period please tell us in your application.

 A minimum of 6 weeks commitment is required for all our internships.
 However during the months of June/July/August/September a minimum of 8 weeks commitment is required.

 What we are looking for in an intern

 Have an interest in learning more about the rights of migrant workers in Singapore

 A willing heart to assist in our centres/clinics wherever necessary

 Flexible and able to go with the flow – the office can have extremely hectic and extremely slow moments